JetBrains/intellij-sdk-docs/topics/intro/sdk_style.md

 The table of contents for the site is displayed in the tree view on the left-hand side of the site, and it is generated from the <path>ijs.tree</path> file.
 The list can have nested items, which are displayed as child items in the table of contents.

+If absolutely required, overriding the page title text to show in table of contents is possible via `toc-title` attribute.

 ### Placeholders

 If a node does not have its `id` attribute specified, it will still appear in the table of contents but will be greyed out and not clickable.